-You must check the state of the NSX Data Center for vSphere environment and fix any problems found.
-Also, depending on your environment, you might need to change your NSX Data Center for vSphere configuration before you can migrate to NSX-T Data Center.
+You must check the NSX-v environment and fix any problems found.
+Also, depending on your environment, you might need to change your NSX-v configuration before you can migrate to NSX-T.

 Check the following system states:

 - If your environment is vSphere 7.0 or later, upgrade the VDS to 7.0 or later.

 - Verify that the NSX-v components are in a green state on the NSX Dashboard.

 - Verify that all ESXi hosts are in an operational state.
 Address any problems with hosts including disconnected states.
 There must be no pending reboots or pending tasks for entering maintenance mode.

 - Verify that no NSX-v upgrades are in progress.

 - Verify the publish status of Distributed Firewall and Service Composer to make sure that there are no unpublished changes.